-This dish happens to be very popular within Middle Eastern as well as the Mediterranean culture.
-The first time I tried this amazing and flavour packed dish was many years ago by my mother when I was more of a meat eater.
+This dish is very popular within Middle Eastern as well as the Mediterranean culture.
+The first time I tried this flavour packed dish was many years ago cooked by my mother when I was more of a meat eater.
 This time I decided to take a more health conscious approach and have created it using wholesome plant based ingredients.
 Even though the meatball might not be traditional, it’s my way of making the dish more versatile yet delicious!
 I use my own tomato salsa for this as it just so much tastier than store bought, but of course if you don’t have any, get the best tasting plain tomato sauce.

-This is an amazing staple food to have on the Ramadan table; the vibrant colours make it just that bit more special.
+This is an amazing staple food to have on the table; the vibrant colours make it just that bit more special.
 I hope you enjoy it as much as I do!
+I used the Ninja Kitchen to air fry the aubergine – they came out nice and crispy!

 Pack of 8 Meatballs (vegan), I get mine from Linda McCartney